digitranslab/jumpstart/docs/versioned_docs/version-2.22.0/how-to/print-multitabs.md

 ---

-In this guide, we will learn how to print data from multiple tabs in ToolJet.
-This will be useful when you want to print an invoice or a report from your ToolJet application.
-For example, a tooljet app that has a set of tabs for each invoice and you want to print all the tabs in one go.
+In this guide, we will learn how to print data from multiple tabs in JumpStart.
+This will be useful when you want to print an invoice or a report from your JumpStart application.
+For example, a jumpstart app that has a set of tabs for each invoice and you want to print all the tabs in one go.

 ## UI of the app